PREngineer/PWA/Readme.md

    It doesn't matter if the border looks square.
    The phone will adjust it to look like an icon.
+   The manup.js file in the root helps to generate the icon.

 3. On Android, USE transparency because it will not format it as an icon.